 PG&E provides free annual health screenings to employees to help you determine if you are at risk for developing serious conditions like heart disease or diabetes.
-Because untreated health issues like these can lead to safety incidents, kidney disease, and even stroke, our annual on-site health screenings give you the chance to speak with a results counselor who can provide resources to help you decrease any health risks you have.
+Because untreated health issues like these can lead to safety incidents, kidney disease, and even stroke, our annual health screenings give you the chance to take action on your results to help you decrease any health risks you have.
 Only PG&E employees need to complete the health screening to earn your Health Account credits.
 We encourage your dependents to get an annual physical from their primary care physician to access their health information.

 Option 1: On-site Health Screening Event (recommended)

-Option A: Attend an on-site health screening and flu shot combo event to get a free flu shot from Provant
+Option A: Attend an on-site health screening and flu shot combo event to get a free flu shot from Quest

 - If you are taking a health screening in addition to the flu shot, please register for an appointment.

-- If you only need a flu shot, you may simply walk in during the event and request a flu shot.
+- If you only need a flu shot, you may walk in during the event and request a flu shot, based on supply availability.

-- Health screening events with 50 or more attendees from fall to the end of January will have flu shots available.
+- Certain health screening events from fall to the end of January will have flu shots available.